How Isolated Pronouns Create More Work for Readers

 Effective writing clearly guides readers from one concept to the next.
 But when the guidance is not clear, readers will slow down—and even backtrack—to try to understand the content.

 One way that writers force readers to backtrack is by using isolated pronouns (eg, this, that, these, those, it) as the subject of sentences.
-When isolated pronouns are placed at the beginning of a sentence without a clear subject (ie, noun), readers must either reread the previous sentence or carry the cognitive load of the previous sentence into the next sentence.
+When isolated pronouns are placed at the beginning of a sentence without a clear subject (ie, referent), readers must either reread the previous sentence or carry the cognitive load of the previous sentence into the next sentence.
 In either case, the reader must do more work, breaking the number one principle of making the reader’s job easy.

 Example 1